mbellantoni/Javascript-Notes-and-workings/Notes.md

 Concats the first array (or string) to the second array (or string)

+Some - Returns Bolean (true/ false) if any item in a array meets a criteria Array.some(callback)

+Every - Returns Bolean (true/ false) if alll items in a array meets a criteria Array.every(callback)

 Regular Expression (Regex)
 A regular expression is an object